micouy/kn/README.md

   `kn a - b` means "Match `b` at depth 1 below `a` or deeper.".
 * `kn` matches at most one slice against each component of the path (meaning `abba` matches `a`, not `a` AND `b`).

 # Options

 * `--first-max-depth` sets the max depth at which the first match must occur.
 If set to 0, the first match must occur directly in the start dir.
 * `--next-max-depth` sets the max relative depth at which each successive match must occur.
 If set to 0, each match must occur directly inside the previously matched dir.

+# Help wanted

+In this project I have entered a lot of areas I have little knowledge about.
+Contributions and criticism are very welcome.
+Here are some small things you can do to help me:

+- Check the correctness of scripts in [init/](init/).
+- Add scripts and installation instructions for shells other than `fish`, `bash` and `zsh`.

 # TODO